spack/spack-tutorial/tutorial_modules.rst

    :language: console

-In case messages are unwanted during the autoload procedure, it will be sufficient to omit the line setting ``verbose: True`` in the configuration file above.
+In case messages are unwanted during the autoload procedure, it will be sufficient to omit the line setting ``verbose: true`` in the configuration file above.

 -------------------------
 Hierarchical Module Files